abhisheknagare/RealEstiMate-CA/README.md

 To build a robust, user-focused machine learning model that accurately predicts the close price of any single-family residential property in California using only features available to consumers enabling integration into a web application for real-time property value estimation.

+# My Streamlit Project

+This is a demo of my Streamlit app.

 <img width="1653" height="916" alt="Screenshot_2025-08-21_at_2 18 54 PM" src="https://github.com/user-attachments/assets/734b6f8e-f74e-4d96-aa23-f87e909506f5" />
 </br>
 <img width="1654" height="919" alt="Screenshot_2025-08-21_at_2 19 48 PM" src="https://github.com/user-attachments/assets/8a7e1800-7a55-4db9-80ef-09d890083a36" />